MarcNeveu/IcyDwarf/README.md

 	make
 	make install

-## Install *gcc 8.3*
+## Install *gcc*
 In Mac OS 10.8+, the default compiler *clang* has replaced the compiler *gcc*, which is needed to take advantage of the parallel computing capabilities of the *ParamExploration()* routine of *IcyDwarf*.
-Go to http://hpc.sourceforge.net and follow the instructions there to download and install *gcc 5.0*.
+Go to http://hpc.sourceforge.net and follow the instructions there to download and install *gcc*.
-Once *gcc 5.0* is installed, you might need to break the symbolic link between the command
+Once installed, you might need to break the symbolic link between the command *gcc* and *clang* by typing:

-    gcc

-and *clang* by typing:

     alias gcc=/usr/local/bin/gcc